 Measho said that what he hadn’t captured on camera was the man slashing the skateboarder’s hand with the machete before the group pounced on him.
 “The kid had a huge slash in his hand,” Measho wrote on Instagram, “under no circumstances does anyone deserve to get beat like this but this is his fault.”

-“Do not believe the story of ‘looters attacked innocent white man,'” he added, “the Twitter video was cropped to make protestors look bad.”
+“Do not believe the story of ‘looters attacked innocent white man,'” he added in the Instagram post he later removed after getting death threats, “the Twitter video was cropped to make protestors look bad.”

 The only sign of Antifa on the scene was an ironic one.
 As volunteer medics treated the man for his wounds in the aftermath of the incident, a white protester who held up the machete for the cameras was wearing a red t-shirt with the word “Catifa” on it, above a cartoon of a radical cat in a bandana.
-That scene was captured on video by Measho, who shared it in a Snapchat story, and by another witness.
+That scene was also captured on video by Measho, who shared it first in a Snapchat story, and later made a copy available to The Intercept.

 A spokeswoman for the company that owns Hatchways, and a neighboring saloon, Billy Can Can, said in a phone interview that the businesses were not looted, although windows and glass doors were smashed at both places, and elsewhere on the block, and “BLM” and “Fuck Trump” graffiti was sprayed on the exterior of the building.